maubanel/UE5-Static-Meshes/pivot-point/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 Go to the game and lets look at a bad pivot.
-The mannequin's pivot is not at the bottom of the feet where you would expect it.
-So the location of the move tool is strange and the rotation of the player is form the wrong center point.
-Now if the player is hit by physics in game it will rotate around this pivot point.
-So we have to think about ease of moving and placing an object as well as how it will rotate when it is hit by a force.
+Lets move our pivot on the nanite column.
+Change to **Modeling Mode** and select the column.
+Select the column to edit then **Tranform | Pivot** and you can change the location of the pivot.
+Put it somewhere just outside the model then press the <kbc>Accept</kbd> button.
+What this does is moves where the transform gizmo is located.
+So when you move the model it will be based from this pivot point.

 https://user-images.githubusercontent.com/5504953/129869570-9f543390-61f2-468c-bc69-3950d222574f.mp4